-In the ordinary course of business, we review our system of internal control over financial reporting and make changes to update our systems and processes to improve such controls and increase efficiency, while ensuring that we maintain an effective internal control environment.
+In the ordinary course of business, we review our system of internal control over financial reporting and update our systems and processes to improve such controls and increase efficiency, while ensuring that we maintain an effective internal control environment.
 Changes may include such activities as implementing new, more efficient systems, automating manual processes, and updating existing systems.

-There have been no changes in internal control over financial reporting identified in the evaluation for the quarter ended December 31, 2023 March 31, 2024, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting, as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.
+There have been no changes in internal control over financial reporting identified in the evaluation for the quarter ended March 31, 2024 June 30, 2024, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting, as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.